nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *Figure 10: `find mod/CS2100 ST2334` inputted by user*

-2) Assignments from the modules CS2100 and ST2334 will appear in the assignment list.
+2) Assignments from the modules CS2100 and ST2334 will appear in the Assignment List.

 3) A message that indicates the number of assignments found is displayed in the Message Box.